naik-pramod/tcpip/InternetLayer.md

  This ARP table is the link between the IP address and the physical address associated with the network adapter card.

  ![tcponrouted](/images/tcponrouted.PNG "tcponrouted")

+On a routed network, the TCP/IP software uses the following strategy for sending data on the network:

+ 1. If the destination address is on the same network segment as the source computer, the source computer sends the packet directly to the destination.
+The IP address is resolved to a physical address using ARP, and the data is directed to the destination network adapter.

+2. If the destination address is on a different segment from the source computer, the following process begins:

+2.1 The datagram is directed to a gateway.
+ A gateway is a device on the local network segment that is capable of forwarding a datagram to other network segments.
+ The gateway address is usually defined through the TCP/IP configuration.
+If you set up an Internet account with a static IP address through an Internet service provider, the provider will tell you what address to use for the gateway.
+ The gateway address is resolved to a physical address using ARP, and the data is sent to the gateway’s network adapter.

+2.2 The datagram is routed through the gateway to a higher-level network segment, where the process is repeated.
+If the destination address is on the new segment, the data is delivered to its destination.
+If not, the datagram is sent to another gateway.

+2.3 The datagram passes through the chain of gateways to the destination segment, where the destination IP address is mapped to a physical address using ARP and the data is directed to the destination network adapter.